andreas-scherer/LaserIMD_simulation/README.md

+This Github repository contains the program that was used for the LaserIMD simulations in the manuscript "Site-Directed Labeling with Photoexcitable Spin Labels for Light-Induced Pulsed Dipolar Spectroscopy" (Williams, et.al.
+2020).

 The folder "executables" contains the compiled program and the parameter files in corresponding subfolders that are needed to reproduce the experiments from the paper.